 General company/nonbasic option (R.C.
 4927.03).
-The act changes this option in several ways and requires the PUCO to adopt rules initially implementing the new authority within 120 days after the act's effective date (R.C.
+The bill changes this option in several ways and requires the PUCO to adopt rules initially implementing the new authority within 120 days after the bill's effective date (R.C.
 4927.03(D)).

-Under continuing law, this option authorizes any telephone company, singly or jointly with one or more other companies, to request, for any public telecommunications service, alternative regulatory requirements or an exemption for the service and company from any provision of general regulatory and ratemaking law (Chapters 4905, and 4909.) or associated PUCO rule or order.24 To approve the filing, the PUCO must determine that (1) the proposal is in the public interest and (2) either that the company or companies are subject to competition with respect to the service involved or the customers of that service have reasonably available alternatives.
-However, formerly, this option was not available for basic local exchange service.
+Under current law, this option authorizes any telephone company, singly or jointly with one or more other companies, to request, for any public telecommunications service except basic local exchange service, alternative regulatory requirements or an exemption for the service and company from any provision of general regulatory and ratemaking law (Chapters 4905. and 4909.) or associated PUCO rule or order.24 To approve the filing, the PUCO must determine